-Although it is not required, potential entrants are strongly encouraged to complete and submit a 2-pp pre-entry form by May 1, 2019.
-The pre-entry will serve to determine if your project or effort is a good fit for the Praxis Award competition.
+Although not required, potential entrants are strongly encouraged to complete and submit a 2-page pre-entry form by July 1, 2019.
+The pre-entry will serve to determine if your project or effort meets the Praxis Award criteria.

-The pre-entry form should be completed and submitted in PDF or MS Word format before the May 1 deadline.
-Completed forms should be emailed to the Praxis Award chair Robert Winthrop at (email TBA).
-All submissions will be acknowledged within 24 hrs.
-Entrants will be advised within three weeks as to whether they should go on to complete a full application packet.
+The pre-entry form should be completed and submitted in PDF or MS Word format.
+Completed forms should be emailed to the Praxis Award chair Robert Winthrop at firstname.lastname@example.org.
+All submissions will be acknowledged within 72 hours.
+Entrants will be advised within three weeks as to whether a full application is encouraged.

 Each full entry should contain the following three components (the first two must follow the template linked below):

-1. A 2-pp cover page with the following information:
+1. A cover page (maximum 2 pages) with the following information:

 2. A descriptive essay (maximum five to ten single-spaced, numbered pages, 12-point font, 1" margins) that: